parsa-epfl/cloudsuite/docs/benchmarks/in-memory-analytics.md

     cloudsuite/spark:3.3.2 master
 ```

 By default, the container uses the hostname as the listening IP for the connections to the worker nodes.
 Ensure all worker machines can access the master machine using the master hostname if the listening IP is kept by default.
-You can also override the listening address by overriding the environment variable `SPARK_MASTER_IP` with the container option `-e SPARK_MASTER_IP=X.X.X.X`.
+You can also override the listening address by setting the environment variable `SPARK_MASTER_IP` with the container option `-e SPARK_MASTER_IP=X.X.X.X`.

 The workers get access to the datasets with `--volumes-from movielens-data`.